gompertzmakeham/hazardrates/README.md

     |-------|--------|-------------|-----|--------|--|--|--------------|-----------|-------|

 such that the produced data set contains at least one, and possibly arbitrarily more, records for each interval.
-A temporal join unambigously ascribes a definite set of features, from one or more records, to each moment in a time span, because there are neither gaps in the representation of time, nor non-trivial intersections between intervals.
-Temporal joins are Category Theoretic closed, in that the composition of temporal joins is a temporal join, because sucessive temporal joins are measure theoretic (finite) refinements of the (finite) minimal sigma algebra to which the partition belongs.
+A Temporal Join unambiguously ascribes a definite set of features, from one or more records, to each moment in a time span, because there are neither gaps in the representation of time, nor non-trivial intersections between intervals.
+Temporal Joins are [Category Theory](https://en.wikipedia.org/wiki/Category_theory) closed, in that the [composition](https://en.wikipedia.org/wiki/Composition_operator) of Temporal Joins is a Temporal Join, because successive Temporal Joins are Measure Theory (finite) [refinements](https://en.wikipedia.org/wiki/Sigma-algebra#Combining_%CF%83-algebras) of the (finite) minimal [sigma algebra](https://en.wikipedia.org/wiki/Sigma-algebra) to which the partition belongs.

-Given two intervals a temporal join will generate one, two, or three records.
+Given two intervals a Temporal Join will generate one, two, or three records.
 If the intervals have identical boundaries the result will be a single record containing the characteristics of the two source intervals:

     |--------------------|
                a